Josehower/e-commerce-project/README.md

 ## SetUp guide

-you may also want to work and see the project on LocalHost following the next steps:
+you may also want to work and see the project on LocalHost.
+Do this following the next steps:

 1. Clone this repo on your local machine